• ホーム

 Departs from Kumamoto Station Bus Platform #1

-Leave the station from the Shirakawa (East) Exit and head left to the Shiromegurin bus stop in front of the New Hotel Kumamoto.
+Leave the station from the Shirakawa (East) Exit and head left to the Shiromegurin bus stop in front of the One Station Hotel Kumamoto.

 And off we go!